-I call it an Asian spicy dipping sauce because it has the taste of Chinese, Korean, Thai, and Vietnamese in it.
-It’s one of my creation that I stormed up from playing with my sauces!
-My husband and I love dipping vegetables in this sauce and eat with steamed jasmine rice.
-I’m a meat lover and this sauce gotta be good enough for this mama to sit down and eat with rice and a plate of green veggies without any meat!
+Updated 3/8/22: I call it an Asian Spicy Dipping Sauce because it has the taste of Chinese, Korean, Thai, and Vietnamese in it.
+This sauce is perfect for serving with blanched or steamed Asian greens and other vegetables.
+Mom never like my creativity in my cooking, but this was a special exception.
+When I made her try this sauce, she loves it so much that she would requests me to make a large batch for her to share with her elderly friends too.
+My Vietnamese friends and husband like this dipping sauce too.
+I’m a meat lover and this sauce must be good enough for this mama to sit down and eat with rice and a plate of green veggies without any meat!

 Ingredients for sauce: